Sign up for our newsletter and get 10% off!

 Sea Buckthorn Berry

 Sea Buckthorn is considered one of the most effective weight loss products on the market.
-It contains rare omega-7 fatty acids (including palmitoleic acid), which signals the body to burn fat rather than store it—all while helping the metabolic system function properly.
+It has rare omega-7 fatty acids, like palmitoleic acid.
+These acids tell the body to burn fat instead of storing it.
+They also help the metabolic system work well.

 Rhodiola

-Rhodiola contains an active compound known as rosavin that’s been proven to trigger the fat-burning response and help burn already-stored fat as fuel.
+Rhodiola has an active compound called rosavin.
+This compound helps start the fat-burning process and uses stored fat as fuel.
 Rosavin stimulates an enzyme called lipase, which has the ability to break down fat stored in the belly area.

 Hemp